turingschool/front-end-curriculum/lessons/getusermedia-api.md

 ```

 #####*Practice*
 Let's clone the [get-user-media](https://github.com/turingschool-examples/get-user-media) repository and follow the instructions in the README to install dependencies and start the server.
 In our `public` directory, let's open the `script.js` file and add a call to `getUserMedia`.
-For now, let's only pass in `{ video: true }` as options.
+For now, let's only pass in `{ video: true }` as options (if we use audio without headphones there will be horrific, eternal feedback).
 We should log a success or error message to the console depending on what happens.
 When we grant permission to access our device, we should see our green webcam light turn on.

 ###The MediaStream Object
 Assuming you have made the API call correctly and the user grants permission to access their media devices, the promise returned from `getUserMedia()` will resolve with a [MediaStream Object](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream).